alexanderdean/arduino-temp-tracker/README.md

 Finally, connect your Arduino board to your computer via USB, and connect your Ethernet or WiFi shield to your network.

-Once you have done this, your configuration should look something like this:
+Once you have done this, your hardware configuration should look something like this:

 ![photo] [photo]